 - Inflamed cervix

-- Inflamed urethra, causing a burning sensation during urination
+- Inflamed urethra.
+This causes a burning

 - Inflamed fallopian tubes (salpingitis)

-- Inflamed vulva and vagina (vulvovaginitis)
+- Inflamed vulva and vagina

 - Red eyes